Zilliqa/zilliqa-developer/contracts/experimental/burn_zrc2/README.md

 - Call `ZRC2Burn.UpdateBurnAllowance( ZRC2TokenAddress, token_amount)` from the wallet that wishes to burn the tokens.
 - Call `ZRC2TokenAddress.IncreaseAllowance( AllowanceAddress, token_amount)` from the wallet that wishes to burn the tokens.
 - Have `AllowanceAddress` call `ZRC2TokenAddress.TransferFrom( WalletAddress, ZRC2Burn, token_amount)` to transfer the tokens.
+This will start a cancel timer for `burncancelblocks` blocks.
-- If `WalletAddress` changes their mind within `burncancelblocks`, they can call `ZRC2Burn.CancelBurn( ZRC2BurnAddress )` to cancel.
+- If `WalletAddress` changes their mind before the timer expires (within `burncancelblocks`), they can call `ZRC2Burn.CancelBurn( ZRC2BurnAddress )` to cancel.
+- If `Transfer()` or `TransferFrom` is called again, a new timer will be started for all tokens waiting to be burned.
 - Otherwise the burn becomes irrevocable.
 - Anyone can then call `ZRC2Burn.FinaliseBurn(token_address, wallet_address)` to finalise the burn - this just updates internal data structures.
 - Once the tokens are permanently burned, not even the `ZRC2Burn` contract owner can get them back.

+`burncancelblocks` is sampled when the timer is started or restarted.

 ## Inspecting totals